magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Connection charge
 -----------------

-| We did not write the description to this field.
+| This is the value that will be charged for each call.
+Simply by picking up the call, this value will be deducted.